-The Agency implemented GASB Statement 54 for fiscal year ending June 30, 2011.
-This GASB reporting requirement requires an analysis and breakdown of ending fund balance between five new fund balance categories.
-The new GASB fund balance categories are: Nonspendable, Restricted, Committed, Assigned and Unassigned.
+GASB Statement 54 requires an analysis and breakdown of ending fund balance between five new fund balance categories.
+The GASB fund balance categories are: Nonspendable, Restricted, Committed, Assigned and Unassigned.
 Below is a brief explanation of each of these fund balance categories: